yamt/midonet-kubernetes/README.md

    * The following instruction assumes that MidoNet Host names and Kubernetes Node names are same for each nodes.
 It's usually the case because both of them are inferred from the hostname.
+   * No need to create a tunnel zone.
+The integration will create its own automatically.
+   * Some of these assumptions can be overridden with manual [annotations][annotations].

 1. "kubeadm init" with Node IPAM enabled.
    (This integration relies on Node's spec.PodCIDR.)